zhaozhengChen/RegionEmbedding/README.md

 - I implemented both Word-Context and Context-Word Region Embedding in the paper.
 - Please see the original papar about the datasets and pre-pocessing.
+- All the hyper-parameters I used are copied from the official implementation.
 ## 1.Requirements

 - Python2 or Python3